Serenity 6.5.2 Release Notes (2023-02-21)

 public string FullName { get; set; }

-This attribute will build its final expression based on the target dialect.
-So for Sqlite it will use the pipe operator, and for others, it will use the CONCAT function.
+This attribute builds its final expression based on the target dialect.
+For Sqlite

 [Concat("T0.[FirstName]", "' '", "T0.[LastName]", NullAsEmpty = false)]